UK banks face rising bill as mis-selling claims soar

 Complaints over PPI made up 63 percent of the 135,170 complaints the ombudsman received in total during the first half of 2012.
 PPI complaints rose to 85,562 from 49,419 in the second half of 2011.

-Lloyds Banking Group had the most customer complaints during the period.
+Lloyds Banking Group (LLOY.L) had the most customer complaints during the period.
 Lloyds received 27,745 complaints.
-Barclays was next, with 24,457 complaints.
+Barclays (BARC.L) was next, with 24,457 complaints.

 Lloyds Chief Executive Antonio Horta-Osorio last week called for a radical change within the industry, saying banks needed to restore the trust of customers.
 Barclays new Chief Executive Anthony Jenkins, who was promoted from retail banking boss last month, has said cutting customer complaints is a priority.